 We entered into a management consulting agreement with T.M.
 Williams (Row), Inc., an Anguilla incorporated company and Mr. Williams dated August 20, 2001, (the "Williams Agreement"), amended February 28, 2002, in connection with the provision of services by Mr. Williams as President and Chief Executive Officer of the Company.
-During the year ended December 31, 2010, the agreement was amended to include a consultancy payment of US\$11,666 per month payable in arrears for providing Mr. Williams services as Executive Chairman.
+During the year ended December 31, 2010, the agreement was amended to include a consultancy payment of \$11,666 per month payable in arrears.
+This contract is for the provision of services by Mr. T. M. Williams as Executive Chairman of the Company.
+During the year ended December 31, 2013, the agreement was amended to provide for a consultancy payment of 2.5% of the monthly social bingo business with a minimum of \$11,000 and a maximum of \$25,000 per month.